 The APR you receive will be based on your credit score.
 This can be the same, lower or higher than the representative APR and your APR may not be the same rate that is offered to someone else.
 This is due to your individual financial circumstances.

-To learn more about what APRs mean, why not read our article on the topic?
+To learn more about what APRs mean, why not read our article that explains more about APR and what it means?